Banking in Playa Del Carmen

 Which Bank should you use in Playa del Carmen?

-After considering if you need to open a bank account in Mexico the next question is what bank should you choose.
+After considering if you need to open a bank account in Mexico the next question is what bank you should choose.
 The big banks in Mexico are Banamex, Bancomer, Banorte , HSBC, Santander and Scotiabank.
 The banks of Bancomer, Santander and Banorte are basically the same thing, just basic banks where most expats do not have accounts.
 Santander is the most popular bank for locals.
-They tend to have the longest lines at payday and there service is nothing special either, so just remember this when shopping around for a bank.
-Banamex, HSBC and Scotiabank are popular because they have affiliate banks in other countries and they link accounts which is an advantage.
+They tend to have the longest lines at payday and their service is nothing special either, so just remember this when shopping around for a bank.
+Banamex, HSBC and Scotiabank are popular because they have affiliate banks in other countries, and they link accounts which is an advantage.
 Citibank actually owns Banamex and just has not changed the name or logo.
-HSBC is globally recognized and Scotiabank is popular with Canadians because of the availability to link with the Canadian counterpart.
+HSBC is globally recognized, and Scotiabank is popular with Canadians because of the availability to link with the Canadian counterpart.

-If you are a current HSBC or Citibank customer and are an upper level account holder there are substantial benefits you can get in Mexico.
+If you are a current HSBC or Citibank customer and are an upper-level account holder there are substantial benefits you can get in Mexico.
 Some or all of these can be true depending on the bank and your account: your credit history can be transferred (although this does not really matter because credit history is not really used for anything in Mexico) better exchange rates then lower level customers of the same bank, better investment account opportunities with higher interest, the use and help of higher level executives at the bank, and a special card that allows you to use the business line at the bank and avoid long lines.

 Bank Services in Playa Del Carmen